 Snapchat users cannot demean or discriminate against other users.
-You may have lost your account because you interacted with or posted the content that applauds terrorism, extremist groups, or violence against certain people.
+You may have lost your account because you interacted with or posted content that applauds terrorism, extremist groups, or violence against certain people.

 There is a high likelihood you may not retrieve your account.
 Since Snapchat deleted your account, contact Snap’s customer support.
 Request them to recover your account.
-You can also use the Snapchat Recovery apps to recover your account.
+You can also use the Snapchat Recovery app to recover your account.